ctrlCVcoder/ctrlCVcoder/README.md

 <p align="left">
   <img src="https://api.boot.dev/v1/users/public/7a280f7a-e705-42f6-9fa6-f5840c2a4e73/thumbnail" >
 </p>
-✨ If the code throws errors and my patience starts to shed— /n I simply blame the bug I chased, not the nap I took instead.✨/n Meow.
+<h2>✨ If the code throws errors and my patience starts to shed— <br>
+I simply blame the bug I chased, not the nap I took instead.✨<br>
+Meow.</h2>
 <!--
 **ctrlCVcoder/ctrlCVcoder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.